The first question we typically get from clients after encouraging them to create videos is, "About what?"

 Videos are a fantastic way to share compelling information about your company and its products, services and culture because the combination of sight, sound and motion is far more engaging than the written word — and allows for a more thorough telling of the “stories” you want to share.
 In fact:

 - The average viewer remembers 95% of a message when it’s watched, versus only 10% when read

 - The average web user spends 88% more time on a website with video

 - Your brain processes visual information 60,000 times faster than text-only content

 But back to the question, “About what?”
-Here are 9 types of videos you can create to attract prospects and demonstrate your company’s expertise by offering helpful solutions:
+Here are 10 types of video you can create to attract prospects and demonstrate your company’s expertise by offering helpful solutions: